pratikthorat8/pratikthorat8/README.md

 - 👋 Hi, I’m @pratikthorat8
 - 👀 I’m interested in Web Development and Mobile Application Development
+- 💻 I primarily use JavaScript, Java, Python for my projects.
 - 🌱 I’m currently learning Front-End Development and Flutter
 - 💞️ I’m available for collaboration.
 - 📫 you can reach me at pratikwebworks@gmail.com